A GREEN TREASURE

-The Congo-Basin in Central Africa harbors around one fourth of the worldwide rainforest stock.
-With 1.7 million km2 it is the second largest coherent rainforest territory on earth, only the Amazonian rainforest is larger.
-In the heart of the massive rainforest lies a nature reserve of 13,500 km2: The Odzala-Kokoua national park.
+The Congo Basin in Central Africa harbours around one fourth of the rainforest worldwide.
+Comprising an area of 1.7 million km², it is the second largest coherent rainforest region on earth.
+Only the Amazon rainforest is larger.
+In the heart of the vast forest area, there is a 13,500 km² protected area: the Odzala-Kokoua national park.

 The rainforest is the livelihood for millions of people in central Africa.
-Humans and nature live together closely, in good times and in bad.
-Entire cultures, such as the Pygmy people for example lead a “forest life”.
-Some Pygmy and Bantu tribes live on the border of the national park.
-The forest is their living environment, jungle pharmacy, shelter and food source.
-Should the forest disappear, the tribes would follow soon after.
+Humans and nature live together closely, in good times and in bad times.
+Entire cultures, such as the Pygmy people, lead a “forest life”.
+Pygmies and Bantu live along the national park.
+The forest is their environment, jungle pharmacy, shelter and food source.
 Thus any destruction of nature will sooner or later affect the people, too.
-The approach set up by the Odzala Foundation is therefore holistic: to strengthen the people in order to allow them to become protectors of the rainforest and its animals.
+SPAC therefore follows a comprehensive approach: to strengthen the people in order to allow them to become protectors of the rainforest and its animals.

 The protection and conservation of the national park is creating employment, and herewith a sustainable positive development.
 The park management alone is offering 250 jobs, as eco-guard, tracker, or in an administrative position.
 The national park’s administration is run by African Parks, an experienced partner in nature conservation.

 In addition to this, schools and humanitarian projects offer employment possibilities.
 These investments will pay off.
 Apprenticeships and job offers are the only long-term alternatives to poaching and deforestation.